+For example.
 Imagine you are going to sell products of such a famous brand like Adidas, for example.
 This is considered to be a private label product.
-So, private label is a group of goods which are delivered directly to you from the producers.
+So, private labels are a group of goods which are delivered directly to you from the producers.
 These items are marketed under their own brand and must be sold as the exclusive item.

 As a rule, it is a bit cheaper to sell such products as national brands and the most important aspect here is that you may earn a lot of money, in case if you trade them correctly.

 There is a great variety of private label products which are sold all over the world.
 For example, such a famous brand as Nike.
 Only their credible partners deliver the goods.
-Nike places tags of the brand, conducts quality control, and then trade.
+Nike places the brand tags, conducts quality control, and then trades.
 Many different clothing, makeup, and food companies work according to the same scheme.
-As you pay for the output of private-label goods only, this model of business can increase your income in several times.
+As you pay for the output of private-label goods only, this model of business can increase your income several times.

-In fact, private label is used for physical goods mostly.
-There are plenty of cosmetic products, clothing, and home items, etc., marked with private label.
-Along with it, the majority of people even do not know about the actual origin of products.
+In fact, private labels are mostly used for physical goods.
+There are plenty of cosmetic products, clothing, and home items, etc., marked with private labels.
+Along with it, the majority of people do not even know about the actual origin of products.

 White Label Product: What Is It?

-Along with the private label products, there are generic goods that are produced by one single manufacturer, but other retailers can make rebranding and sell these items as their own merch.
+What does it mean?
+Along with the private label products, there are generic goods that are produced by one single manufacturer, but other retailers can do rebranding and sell these items as their own merchandise.
 These are white label products.
 As the producers have already worked with their goods, it means that you, as a retailer, cannot set some additional options according to your own specifications.
 The only things you may change are marketing, package, and branding.